It was a single page dedicated to the anime series Sailor Moon and, to use a phrase from that era, it was “the bomb.”

 3. Optimized site speed

-For example, 90% of shoppers will abandon a site if it doesn’t load in a reasonable time, according to a survey by e-commerce cloud platform and former IMPACT client Yottaa Inc. That means it doesn’t matter how great your content is.
-If your site doesn’t load quickly enough, they’ll bounce before they ever find out.
+That means it doesn’t matter how great your content is.
+If your website doesn’t load quickly enough, they’ll bounce before they ever find out.

-“Consumers across the global value services, products, people, and institutions that: reduce anxiety, reduce risks, and provide some sense of safety and belonging."
+“Consumers globally are valuing services, products, people, and institutions that: reduce anxiety, reduce risks, and provide some sense of safety and belonging."